Professor, School of Population and Public Health, University of British Columbia

-Awards & Prizes.
-In 2015, Professor Shoveller was inducted into the Canadian Academy of Health Sciences as an “outstanding public health scholar whose leadership and vision has contributed to system change nationally and internationally”.
-From 2008-13, Prof. Shoveller held an Applied Public Health Chair in Improving Youth Sexual Health, funded by Canadian Institutes of Health Research and the Public Health Agency of Canada.
-Prof. Shoveller also held a Senior Scholar career award from the Michael Smith Foundation for Health Research (2007-2012).
-Between 2000-2007, she held two career awards simultaneously: Scholar Award from the Michael Smith Foundation for Health Research and Scientist Award from the National Cancer Institute of Canada.
-In 2007, BC’s McCreary Foundation recognized her sustained research efforts and significant body of work on youth sexual health by awarding her a MYF Research Award.
+In 2015, Prof. Shoveller was inducted into the Canadian Academy of Health Sciences as an “outstanding public health scholar whose leadership and vision has contributed to system change nationally and internationally”.
+Prof. Shoveller has held a number of other prestigious career awards.
+From 2008-13, she held an Applied Public Health Chair, awarded by Canadian Institutes of Health Research (CIHR) and the Public Health Agency of Canada.
+Prof. Shoveller also held a Senior Scholar career award from the Michael Smith Foundation for Health Research (MSFHR 2007-2012).
+Between 2000-2007, she held two career awards simultaneously: Scholar Award from the MSFHR and Scientist Award from the National Cancer Institute of Canada.

 Prof. Shoveller works extensively abroad (Brazil, France, UK) and has been an International Visiting Professor at many prestigious universities.
 She is appointed as a Research & Innovation Expert for the European Commission.
 She previously chaired an international peer-review panel at l’Institut National du Cancer (INCA), France between 2014-2018.
 She has served on several peer-review panels at CIHR, including the CIHR Banting Post-Doctoral Fellowship, CIHR Operating Grant & Project Scheme panels, in addition to chairing and serving on funding review panels in the US, UK and France.
 Closer to home, she was a member of the UBC Faculty of Medicine’s Appointments, Re-Appointments, Promotion & Tenure Committee for several years.